The 11 Diamond Rap Albums That Shook Up the World and Changed the Way We Think ***UPDATED MAY 2024***

 Release Date: Sept.
 23, 2003 / Label: LaFace/Arista

-Step into the vibrant and eclectic universe of OutKast’s groundbreaking album ‘Speakerboxxx/The Love Below,’ a genre-defying masterpiece that pushed the boundaries of hip-hop and R&B. Released in 2003, this double album showcases the distinct styles of OutKast’s members, Big Boi and André 3000, as they explore diverse musical landscapes.
+Step into the vibrant and eclectic universe of OutKast’s groundbreaking album ‘Speakerboxxx/The Love Below,’ a genre-defying masterpiece that pushed the boundaries of hip-hop and R&B. This is probably the most impressive out of the diamond rap albums but then not considering how many great rappers come out of Atlanta.
+Released in 2003, this double album showcases the distinct styles of OutKast’s members, Big Boi and André 3000, as they explore diverse musical landscapes.
 From the infectious energy of tracks like ‘Hey Ya!’ and ‘The Way You Move’ to the introspective depth of ‘Prototype’ and ‘Roses,’ each song is a testament to OutKast’s innovation and artistic range.
 With its fusion of funky beats, soulful melodies, and thought-provoking lyrics, ‘Speakerboxxx/The Love Below’ captivates listeners and continues to influence artists across genres.
 It’s not just an album; it’s a sonic journey that transcends boundaries and defines a generation of music lovers.
 This one usually takes everyone by storm.
 “Ms. Jackson” was epic.
 The chicks loved “Roses.”
 A true reason that rap isn’t all about gangstas.
 They found a niche and destroyed it.
 Atlanta made proud.

 7. MC Hammer – Please Hammer, Don’t Hurt ‘Em – 10 x Platinum